17 Lost Egyptian Pyramids Discovered With Satellite Technologies

 Seventeen Egyptian pyramids lost in the earth, can now be found using the latest satellite.

-With the new satellite could also reveal more than 1,000 ancient tombs and 3,000 settlements by using infrared rays that can penetrate buildings telescoped underground.
+the new satellite could also reveal more than 1,000 ancient tombs and

 Further excavation is now underway on a number of findings including the two alleged pyramid building.